-- The Macmillan project and Stroke in-reach project have had significant impact in reducing bed days, improving Advance Care Planning, enabling preferred place of death. - Not all staff are confident and have the skills to carry out EOLC conversations. - We don't always recognise patients in the last year of life or have the right conversations with them and their families. - DNACPR discussions and review date compliance have significantly improved since EPR, there is still room for improvement. - On EPR you can now see 10 key points of information from SystmOne.
-CHFT is now working with Calderdale and Kirklees CCGs to enable access to community and palliative care information on Systmone.
+- The Macmillan project and Stroke in-reach project have had significant impact on patient experience and in reducing bed days, improving Advance Care Planning, enabling preferred place of death. - Not all staff are confident and have the skills to carry out EOLC conversations. - We don't always recognise patients in the last year of life or have the right conversations with them and their families. - DNACPR discussions and review date compliance have significantly improved since EPR, there is still room for improvement. - On Electronic Patient Records (EPR) you can now see 10 key points of information from SystmOne.
+CHFT is now working with Calderdale and Kirklees CCGs to enable access to community and palliative care information on Systmone. - High quality, individualised care which addresses physical, psychological, social and spiritual needs.